BibleGet-I-O/bibleget-wordpress/readme.txt

 == Changelog ==

+= 3.5 =
+* Fix possible vulnerability in the script that saves the custom css file

 = 3.4 =
 * Better error handling: server errors from the BibleGet server will only be shown in backend notifications, and will not be saved in any transients. (this update is thanks to user feedback from Mr. D.N., user feedback is very helpful!)